 Is there any wonder that when one of my adult children finally left the nest that I took over one room for my studio?

 My mom had been scanning slides to digital format so that my husband can create a video/slideshow for their 50th anniversary.

 One day she emailed me this:

 She labeled it Beginning miniaturist?

 Well, she got that right, it really is too bad I don’t still have that house.
 Because I know I am going to be hunting a copy of it.
-But my mom beat me to it.
-Well I wasn’t looking so that was easy.
+But then my mom beat me to it.
+Well, I wasn’t looking so that was easy.

 Here I am playing with a dollhouse just like the one I had.
 Turns out the the patio is on the right.

 In March 2014, my parents showed up with a replacement tin dollhouse.
 I think someone felt guilty about getting rid of the one I had.
 Pulling out the furniture was cathartic as I remember well some of the pieces.